justinmahar/vscode-react-bootstrap-snippets/README.md

 **All snippets start with `rb` for React-Bootstrap.**

-There are 409 snippets available for components, imports, and examples.
+There are 708 snippets available for components, imports, examples, and utility CSS classes.

 Read more on each below.